YanzXplorer/YanzXplorer/README.md

 ## 📖 About Me

-- ✨ Creating bugs since 2022
+- ✨ Designing since 2023
 - 📚 Currently learning: Svelte, TailwindCSS,JavaScript and Typescript
 - 🎯 Goals: Master front-end development and build impactful digital experiences
 - 🎲 Fun fact: I once created a design that was so intuitive, users thought it was powered by AI but it was just good UX!